TJLeiber/Parsing/README.md

 ![help option on main.py](misc/Screenshot%202024-06-15%20at%2010.23.56.png)
 <br>
 <br>
-Given this syntax the most simple way of parsing an unstructured text is to simple hand the source file to the parser:
+Given this syntax the most simple way of parsing an unstructured text is to hand the source file to the parser:
 <br>
 <br>
 ![parsing options](misc/Screenshot%202024-06-15%20at%2010.49.12.png)